ansible-collections/ibm.qradar/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [IBM QRadar collection repository](https://github.com/ansible-collections/ibm.qradar).
 See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for complete details.

-You can also join us on:

-- IRC - the ``#ansible-community`` [irc.libera.chat](https://libera.chat/) channel

-See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.

 ### Code of Conduct
 This collection follows the Ansible project's